ITU-BDSA2025-GROUP1/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others
 We have used a range of LLMs such as ChatGPT and Claude.
 We have used LLMs mostly to help debug our code when large errors were hard to understand.
 It has also been used to make boilerplate code when making a new feature or document.
 When making GitHub Actions it has also helped by understanding how it works and how to make it work with Azure deployment.

 The use of LLMs has overall been quite helpfull in saving time when having to deal with minor problems or bugs, or making some boilerplate code when making new HTML pages as an example.
 It has also been really helpfull when we have to research a new topic or get a better explaination for something from the lectures.
-Overall it has spead up our development by saving time in reseaching and debugging.
+Overall it has sped up our development by saving time in reseaching and debugging.